-The Programme's Committe and the Department would like to thank the evaluation Committee for the remarks and the overall evaluation process.
+The Programme's Committe and the Department thank the evaluation Committee for the remarks and the evaluation.

-- 1.a.
-To improve the study programmes focus and clarity, the two optional study scenarios in the same programme should be discussed.
-As offering is a single MA program it may be confusing that students can choose between two scenarios; - scenario A: thesis option with 40 + 30 ECTS compulsory studies and 20 ECTS elective studies - Scenario B: 40 ECTS compulsory studies and 50 ECTS elective studies
+- 1.a To improve the study programmes focus and clarity the two optional study scenarios in the same programme should be discussed.
+As offering is a single MEd programme it may be confusing that students can choose between two scenarios; - Scenario A: thesis option with 40 + 30 ECTS compulsory studies and 20 ECTS elective studies - Scenario B: 40 ECTS compulsory studies and 50 ECTS elective studies

-Scenario A, a traditional masters programme with thesis of 30 ECTS, is potentially less attractive than scenario B, a clearly more professional programme with no thesis.
+Scenario A, a traditional Masters programme with a thesis of 30 ECTS is potentially less attractive than scenario B, a clearly more professional programme with no thesis.
 Most of the students appear to choose the professional orientation.

-The structure of two study scenarios, a thesis and a non-thesis study path, reflects a practice that has been established since the program's launch.
+The structure of two study scenarios, a thesis and a non-thesis study path, reflects a practice that has been established since the programme's launch in 2013.
 As a rule, the two study scenarios are presented and explained to the interested parties through all the channels of information provision (information study brochures, website etc.).
-In addition, the academic advisors discuss with the students the relative advantages of each of the two scenarios and in a detailed and explicitly way.
+In addition, the academic advisors discuss with the students the relative advantages of each one of the two scenarios in a detailed and explicitly way.
 At the same time, as coordinators, we are responsible from the very beginning of each semester to address students' concerns about the completion of a master' thesis in our program.
 In particular, students who are interested in completing the master' thesis are informed by the coordinators who are giving information through a prepared master's thesis document (see Annex 1) with all the information on students' obligations for completing the master's thesis.
-Overall, the experience from the operation of the program throughout its years of operation is that students understand the different study scenarios and choose, either option A or B, based on their own scientific and professional priorities and aspirations.
-Furthermore, in order to attract more students for completing the master' thesis (option B), at the end of each semester we reach out to students with excellent grades in order to express their interest and support them for the completion of a master's thesis.
+Our experience of the program throughout its years of operation is that students understand the different study scenarios and choose in respect to their own scientific and professional priorities and aspirations.
+Furthermore, in order to attract more students for completing the master' thesis, at the end of each semester we reach out to students with excellent grades in order to express their interest and support them for the completion of a master's thesis.
 Based on that, we have a number of students who choose to complete the master' thesis and a number of students who choose to proceed with the selection of the courses.

-ΔΙΠΑΕ ΦΟΡΕΑΣ ΔΙΑΣΦΑΛΙΣΗΣ ΚΑΙ ΠΙΣΤΟΠΟΙΗΣΗΣ ΤΗΣ ΠΟΙΟΤΗΤΑΣ ΤΗΣ ΑΝΩΤΕΡΗΣ ΕΚΠΑΙΔΕΥΣΗΣ CYQAA CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION
+ΦΟΡΕΑΣ ΔΙΑΣΦΑΛΙΣΗΣ ΚΑΙ ΠΙΣΤΟΠΟΙΗΣΗΣ ΤΗΣ ΠΟΙΟΤΗΤΑΣ ΤΗΣ ΑΝΩΤΕΡΗΣ ΕΚΠΑΙΔΕΥΣΗΣ CYQAA CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION CORRECTOR OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION

-1.b.
-A student-centred approach as a mission and vision of the Frederick University is a good choice and well expressed in all levels of the organisation.
+1.b A student-centred approach as a mission and vision of the Frederick University is a good choice and well expressed in all levels of the organisation.
 The definition and idea of it could be further elaborated.
-At present it appears that the development of a student's full potential is the key focus along with new knowledge production and it's transfer from teachers to students, evaluation of students' performances against the programme goals through learning outcomes being of central importance.
+At present it appears that the development of a student's full potential is the key focus with new knowledge production and it's transfer of teachers to students, evaluation of students' performances against the programme goals through learning outcomes being of central importance.
 Arguably an approach that emphasises more learning processes with co-learners, more knowledge co-creation and process learning methods with students actively planning and steering the learning activities and learning environments could be equally successful.
 Also, research on student learning and higher education pedagogy could be an interesting opening as a field of study.